Markneukirchen

-Markneukirchen is the main town of the small musical instrument-making region, known for four centuries for high quality brass, woodwind and string instruments.
+Markneukirchen is the main town of the small musical instrument-making region Musikwinkel, known for four centuries for high quality brass, woodwind and string instruments.
 Within this small locality, 113 different enterprises are involved in making musical instruments.
 They rely on traditional methods but sell all over the world.

 The town is home to the Museum of Musical Instruments founded in 1883 by Paul Otto Apian-Bennewitz.
 It hosts an annual International Instrumental Competition and master classes.
 Since 1993 the competition has been a member of the World Federation of International Music Competitions.
 Arnold Voigt worked in the town for most of his life.

 History

 Nothaft: In the 13th century, the new village was established and took the name of the local Egerland nobility: Albertus Nothaft de Wildstein, who was occupying the area and moving in families from Bayern and Oberpfalz.
 In a deed from a century later, 1378, it was referred to as Nuwenkirchen dictum Nothaft.